-If any of the trustees are UK resident, they will normally be liable to income tax at 45% (for 2024/25) on any chargeable gain if they surrender in any tax year after the tax year in which you die.
-However, once assigned to an individual, the segments are then held by them.
-When the beneficiaries surrender the segments, they are then taxed at their marginal rates rather than the trustee rate.
+If any of the trustees are UK resident, they will normally be liable to income tax at 45% (2024/25) on any chargeable gain if they surrender in any tax year after the tax year in which you die.
+However, once assigned to an individual beneficiary, the segments are then owned by them.
+When the beneficiaries surrender their segments, they are then taxed at their marginal rate of income tax rather than the trustee rate.
 This can also allow the trustees to defer distributions until a time the beneficiary is in a lower tax bracket.